Pj3trek/Pj3trek/README.md

-# Hi there, I'm Piotr Słomka! 👋
+# Hi there, I'm Piotr! 👋

 I am a student at **ZSTI Gliwice** specializing in web application design and development.
 I am currently focused on building full-stack applications that are clean and efficient.